 Cybersecurity is the buzz-word promising the la-la land, these days.
 Everyone is running towards it.
 However, it will help if one is aware of the 2 big risks.

 - Not knowing the “why cybersecurity” ?

 Burn-out is real, more so in cybersecurity.
-While regulation is driving it, & the field is maturing (Anant Srivastava has more to say on this, in his Diversseccon Keynote), it hasn't yet reached the scale similar to other allied branches in IT (e.g., system / network administration).
+While regulation is driving it, & the field is maturing (Anant Srivastava has more to say on this, in his Diversseccon Keynote), it hasn’t yet reached a scale similar to other allied branches in IT (e.g., system / network administration).

 As a result, There are many moving parts in a day and juggling them can take a toll on one’s physical and mental health.
 Not recognizing it is a recipe for disaster.

 The biggest risk is not knowing why you want to get into cybersecurity.